Tested Baking & Dessert Recipes & Videos

 bibliography

-Butterball Cookies Tested Recipe
+Butterball Cookies Recipe & Video

 Printer Friendly Page

 Sandwich cookies are all about contrasts; both in flavor and in texture.
-This is definitely true with Butterball Cookies where we contrast tart and tangy raspberry jam with sweet and buttery shortbread.
+This is definitely true with Butterball Cookies where we contrast tart and tangy raspberry jam with a sweet and buttery shortbread.
 If you look at a sandwich cookie you will notice that both cookies are about the same size.
 This is important, so when rolling the balls of dough try to make them all the same size.
 The last thing you want to have is two cookies that don't fit together perfectly so you have jam leaking out the sides.
-Also, do not overfill with jam as you want just enough filling to hold the cookies together.
+Also, do not overfill with jam as you want just enough filling to hold the two cookies together.
 So put the filling in the center of one cookie and then gently place the second cookie on top of the filling.

 Butterball Cookies: In a separate bowl whisk the flour with the salt.

-Preheat the oven to 375 degree F (190 degrees C) and place the oven rack in the center of the oven.
+Meanwhile preheat your oven to 375 degree F (190 degrees C) and place the oven rack in the center of the oven.

 Store in an airtight container in the refrigerator for about one week.
 Bring to room temperature before serving.